Bruceli-iscool/Octane/README.md

 # Octane
-A compiled general purpose programming language.
-Octane compiles to Java.
+A compiled general purpose programming language written in Java.
+Octane also compiles to Java.